Kids’ Books Set in Italy

 Kids’ Books Set in Italy: Read Before You Go

-Make the MOST of any trip:
+Make the MOST of any trip by reading to the kids.

 To make the most out of any trip with kids you need to prepare them by letting them become familiar with what they will see and experience.
 Reading kids’ books set in Italy is the very best way to do just that!
 Get little minds thinking of all the wonderful things to see on the family’s adventure!
 Have them use critical thinking skills and discuss questions like: What will be the same as the way we do things at home?
 What will be different?